EPF Interest 2025-26: 8.25% Credited to Your Account

 Key Takeaways

 • Interest is calculated on monthly running balances under Para 60, EPF Scheme 1952, and compounded annually.
-Passbook lag does not reduce the amount you will receive.
+A short credit usually reflects missing ECR months, not the rate.

-• Use this window to verify your contribution record at passbook.epfindia.gov.in — missing ECR months reduce your interest base directly.
+• Use the credit as a prompt to verify your contribution record at passbook.epfindia.gov.in — missing ECR months reduce your interest base directly.

 Frequently Asked Questions

-When will the 8.25% EPF interest be credited to subscriber accounts?
+When was the 8.25% EPF interest credited to accounts?

 Is the FY2025-26 EPF interest rate the same as last year?